 - Unreasonable time pressure

 Fair treatment, role clarity, and clear communications and support from one’s manager are all drivers of employee engagement.
-However, when any of these are absent and are combined with an insurmountable workload and unreasonable expectations, it’s easy to see how a person would quickly become not just exhausted but disheartened.
+However, when any of these are absent and are combined with an insurmountable workload and unreasonable expectations, it’s easy to see how an employee would quickly become not just exhausted but disheartened.

-Additionally, the rapid shift to working from home in response to the pandemic may be creating new issues for employees, as managers struggle with the adjustment to remote leadership, and exhibit new behaviors that were not previously observed.
-Pitfalls we’re seeing remote leaders fall into include a number of behaviors that absolutely align with the burnout drivers listed above, including:
+Additionally, the rapid shift to working from home in response to the pandemic may be creating new issues for employees, as managers struggle with the adjustment to remote leadership, and exhibit new behaviours that were not previously observed.
+Pitfalls we’re seeing remote leaders fall into include several behaviours that align with the burnout drivers listed above, including: